From Beyond the Grave: "The Elemental"

+"The Door"

-The writer William Seaton persuades the proprietor to sell him an ornate door for less than the asking price.
+Writer William Seaton enters the shop, and takes a liking to an ornate door.
+Although Seaton cannot meet the proprietor’s original asking price, the two eventually agree on a reduced price.
 The proprietor goes to a back room to write out a receipt, leaving the till open.
-After Seaton leaves the proprietor starts counting the money in the till.
+After Seaton leaves, the proprietor starts counting the money in the till.
 Seaton's wife Rosemary thinks that the door is too grand for the stationery cupboard where he installs it; when she touches it she has a vision of a sinister blue room.
 Seaton discovers that the door sometimes becomes a magic portal into the blue room, which he eventually finds the courage to explore.
 Inside he reads a manuscript by Sir Michael Sinclair, a seventeenth-century occultist who created the enchanted room with rites involving human sacrifices.
 Periodically Sinclair lures people through the door so that he may take their souls and live forever.
 Sinclair himself appears and abducts Rosemary for his latest victim, but Seaton has an inspiration and hits the magic door with an axe.
 Wounds appear on Sinclair's body and his chamber begins to collapse.
 Seaton fights with the undead magician and rescues Rosemary, who helps him destroy the door.
 Sinclair and the blue room crumble into nothingness.
 Back at the shop the proprietor finishes counting the money and finds that none is missing.